 Cleaning a smartphone touchscreen is simple.
 You don’t need a special cleaning kit or cleaning solution to safely clean your tablet or smartphone’s touchscreen – you can do it with materials you probably have on hand.
-However, you do need to know what to avoid – many common types of cloths and cleaning solutions can damage a touchscreen.
+However, you do need to know what to avoid – many common types of clothes and cleaning solutions can damage a touchscreen.
 If your iPhone screen broke and need to fix please check iPhone broken screen repair.

 Once you understand what to do and what not to do, you can safely clean a smartphone or tablet’s touchscreen in just a few seconds, removing the build-up of oil, dust, and other grime that can accumulate on these devices as we rub our fingers over them all day.